AbderraoufMenasra/AbderraoufMenasra/README.md

 ---

 Curious, motivated, and focused on building intelligent, data-driven solutions.
-**Open to work-study opportunities starting September 2026 – let's talk!**